biobricks/rpc-multistream/README.md

   encoding: 'utf8', // default encoding for streams
   objectMode: false, // default objectMode for streams
   explicit: true, // include encoding/objectMode even if they match defaults
+  heartbeat: 0, // how often to send heartbeat.
+0 disables
+  maxMissedBeats: 3.5, // die after missing this many heartbeats
   debug: false, // Enable debug output
   flattenError: <function_or_false>, // function for serializing errors, or false
   expandError: <function>, // function for deserializing errors, or false